Disease Prevention in Women (cont.)

-Diabetes mellitus commonly causes organ damage without symptoms until extensive damage is present.
+Diabetes mellitus commonly causes asymptomatic organ damage until the disease is far advanced.

-There is good evidence that curtailing total calorie intake (especially intake of processed starches, sugar and sweets), regular exercise, and losing excess weight can help prevent the development of diabetes mellitus.
-Control of excessive weight usually leads to improved metabolism of sugar, often to normal in those with impaired glucose tolerance.
+There is good evidence that curtailing total caloric intake (especially intake of processed starches, sugar and sweets), regular exercise, and the loss of excess weight can help prevent the development of diabetes mellitus.
+Weight control will usually lead to improved metabolism of glucose, often to levels in those with impaired glucose tolerance.

-There is good evidence that even those with impaired glucose tolerance can significantly improve their otherwise increased risk for atherosclerotic disease (including heart attacks and stroke) with appropriate changes in diet, physical activity, and weight.
+There is also strong evidence that even those with impaired glucose tolerance can significantly improve their otherwise increased risk for atherosclerotic disease (including heart attacks and stroke) with appropriate changes in diet, physical activity, and weight.

 Find out what women really need.